SubratShrestha/Notes/UNSW/20T3/1612fins/ch1_financial_system.md

 * Assets:

+  Assets represents an entitlement to future cash flows.

   There are other factors that savers should consider, other than the rate of return.
 Providers of funds (savers/surplus) should consider their own needs when they purchase assets.
 Assets, whether real (investment property) or financial (bank term deposit) has 4 attributes:

   * return or yield
   	* total financial benefit received (interest and capital gain) from an investment (percentage).
   * risk
   	* possibility or probability that an actual outcome will vary from expected.
   	* based on the risk, there are different types of savers:
   		* risk averse (little risk) (individuals and businesses), risk neutral (neutral), risk takers (high risk).
   * liquidity
   	* access to cash and other sources of funds to meet daily expenses and commitments.
   * time-pattern of cash flows
   	* frequency of periodic cash flows (interest and principal)

 * Asset Portfolio:
 	* a combination of assets, each comprising attributes of return, risk, liquidity and timing of cash flows